hamzamohammed5/Waste_Classification/README.md

 Prediction time:	0.2s to 0.5s

-Deployment: Deployed to a simpe web page to calassify the image selected by user.
+Deployment: Deployed to a simple web page to classify the image selected by the user.

 --------------------------------------------------------------------------------------------------------
 # Outlines: